Alexander Cozens: Work

-Henry Angelo, who (like Sir George Beaumont) was his pupil at Eton, described Cozens' unusual method of teaching in his Reminiscences:
+Henry Angelo, who (like Sir George Beaumont) was his pupil at Eton, described Cozens's unusual method of teaching in his Reminiscences:

 Cozens dashed out upon several pieces of paper, a series of accidental smudges and blots, in black, brown, and gray, which being floated on, he impressed again upon other paper, and, by the exercise of his fertile imagination, and a certain degree of ingenious coaxing, converted into romantic rocks, woods, towers, steeples, cottages, rivers, fields, and waterfalls.
 Blue and gray blots, formed the mountains, clouds, and skies....
 An improvement was incorporated on these first principles, I recollect, which was in splashing the bottoms of earthen-plates with these blots, and to stamp impressions therefrom on sheets of damped paper.

 In 1785 Cozens published a pamphlet on this manner of drawing landscapes from blots, called A New Method of Assisting the Invention in Drawing Original Compositions of Landscape.
 Cozens defined a blot as "a production of chance with a small degree of design" and acknowledged the influence on his ideas of a passage in Leonardo da Vinci's Treatise on Painting, which recommends that artists should look for inspiration in stains or marks on old walls.
 Joseph Wright of Derby was influenced by Cozens, owned paintings by him, and used his ideas as inspiration for his compositions.
 He also described the technique Cozens recommended for creation from blots.

 In 1778 Cozens published Principles of Beauty relative to the Human Head (a work "of more ingenuity than value"), with nineteen engravings by Francesco Bartolozzi.
-The list of subscribers included William Beckford (father of Cozens' pupil William Thomas Beckford), Burke, Garrick, Flaxman, Sir Joshua Reynolds, and other men of culture.
+The list of subscribers included William Beckford (father of Cozens's pupil William Thomas Beckford), Burke, Garrick, Flaxman, Sir Joshua Reynolds, and other men of culture.
 In 1782 Thomas Banks exhibited his Head of a Majestic Beauty, composed on Mr.Cozens's principles.
 Cozens also published The Various Species of Composition in Nature, and The Shape, Skeleton, and Foliage of Thirty-two Species of Trees (1771, reprinted 1786).